alex-seville/grunt-resx2json/README.md

-grunt-xml2json
+grunt-resx2json
 ==============

-Grunt task for converting xml files to json
+Grunt task for converting .resx files into json